borisblagov/BEAVARs/docs/src/Chan2020minn.md

 ## Simple example

-We start by loading the packages that we need for this example: `TimeSeries` and `Dates`. `TimeSeries` needed to generate a specific `TimeArray` structure so it is required.
-The package `Dates` is used only to generate random data fo this example and is typically not required - you will probably load your own data.
+We start by loading the packages that we need for this example: `TimeSeries` and `Dates`. `TimeSeries` is needed to generate a specific `TimeArray` structure so it is required.
+The package `Dates` is used only to generate random data for this example and is typically not required - you will probably load your own data.

 !!! note "Installing additional packages"
-    The first time you run this code, you priobably don't have these packages installed.
-You would have to install them using the usual Julia approach.
+    The first time you run this code, you probably don't have these packages installed.
+Install them using the usual Julia approach.
-    ```
+    ```julia
     julia> ]
     pkg> add TimeSeries
     pkg> add Dates